vickbarca11/epl_goals_scored_analysis/README.md

 Figure 1.
 EPL standings posted on February 20th.
 The current top 5 teams are Liverpool, Arsenal, Nottingham Forest, Manchester City, and AFC Bournemouth.
 ## 2. Research question
-The general question to be answered is when should one predict a player to score.
+The general question to be answered is when and where are goals happening.
 This will be looked at through multiple steps:
 1. What other numerical features in the data correlate to goal scoring?
 2. At what time in the game have most goals happened?
 3. Where in the field do most players score from?

-### Questions to Keep in mind:
-1. Analysis of home vs away team scores
-2. How do top teams or players compare to overall statistics?
-3. What other events in the match are relevant?
-4. Corners that end in goal?
-5. Markers for shots vs goals scored
+4. Any other factors that contribute to goal scoring or that could enhace goal scoring?

 ## 3. Describe source of data